 - Authenticated Encryption and Hashing.
 ASCON offers authenticated encryption and hashing with the same underlying permutation.
 Sharing a single primitive for all schemes not only reduces the area requirements for hardware implementations that want to provide both, but also allows to restrict the code base that has to be maintained.
 This reduces the workload necessary for efficient and secure implementations. - High Cryptanalytic Security.
 Ascon-128 and Ascon-128a have been selected as the "primary choice" for lightweight authenticated encryption in the final portfolio of the CAESAR competition after five years of evaluation.
 During this competition, Ascon and its permutation have undergone a thorough public analysis.
-So far, this has resulted in more than 15 publications giving insight in the security of Ascon, and in a total of over 80 publications that discuss Ascon more generally.
 All existing analysis shows a comfortable security margin.
 There are no indications of any weakness regarding Ascon-128 and Ascon-128a.
 The best attacks on round-reduced versions target the initialization reduced to 7 out of 12 rounds. - Simplicity.
 Ascon is natively defined on 64-bit words using only the bitwise Boolean functions AND, XOR, NOT, and ROT (bitwise rotation).
 This significantly reduces the effort of implementing the algorithm on new target platforms. - Lightweight and Flexible in Hardware.
-Current implementation results show that ASCON provides excellent implementation characteristics in terms of size and speed.
+Current implementation results show that Ascon provides excellent implementation characteristics in terms of size and speed.
 Balanced round-based CAESAR API implementations of Ascon-128 and Ascon-128a achieve a throughput of 4.9-7.3 Gbps using less than 10 kGE.
 Due to the small state size and the elegant structure of Ascon's round function, it is additionally possible to provide hardware implementations that are optimized towards either a smaller area or higher speed.
 More details about hardware implementations are provided in Chapter 7.